-10. Traffic Safety Culture - Presentation
+15. Traffic Safety Culture - Presentation

-Keith Robbins, FDOT District Safety Administrator, gave a traffic safety culture presentation.
-This presentation explored the influence of culture on public perceptions of traffic safety and how these insights can be leveraged to drive positive change.

-Additionally, it provides provided an update on the District One Safety Strategic Plan and highlights current trends in roadway fatalities and serious injuries within the Charlotte County - Punta Gorda MPO region.
+Keith Robbins, Ph.D., presented on the influence of culture on public perceptions of traffic safety and how these insights can be leveraged to drive positive change.
+Additionally, he provided an update on the District One Safety Strategic Plan and highlights current trends in roadway fatalities and serious injuries within the Charlotte County - Punta Gorda MPO region.